johngodlee/canopy_photo/macros/README.md

 `leaf_area.ijm` takes scanned images of leaves and measures the area of each leaf, with rules for including shapes of certain size and circularity.

+`binarize_gap_frac_blue_channel.ijm` is a variant of `gap_frac_image.ijm` where the binarization takes place on only the blue channel of the image.
+An excel file of the results and a binarized blue channel image are created as output.

 `imagej_inbuilt_functions.pdf` is a copy of the list of in-built macro functions available in ImageJ.